Loic74650/PoolMaster/README.md

 <h4>Brief description</h4>

-<p>Three main metrics are measured and periodically reported over MQTT and an LCD display: water temperature, PH and ORP values<br />
+<p>Four main metrics are measured and periodically reported over MQTT and an LCD display: water temperature and pressure, pH and ORP values.<br />
 Pumps states, tank-level states and other parameters are also periodically reported<br />
 Two PID regulation loops are running in parallel: one for PH, one for ORP<br />
 PH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />
 Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />
 An API function enables telling the system what the outside air temperature is.
-In case it is below 2.0°C, a 10min filtration slot is started every hour (outside the normal filtration time-slots)<br />
+In case it is below -2.0°C, a 10min filtration slot is started every hour (outside the normal filtration time-slots)<br />
 A lightweight webserver provides a simple dynamic webpage with a summary of all system parameters.
 An XML file with more info is available at http://ARDUINO_LOCAL_IP/Info<br />
 Communication with the system is performed using the MQTT protocol over an Ethernet connection to the local network/MQTT broker.<br /><br />

 Every 30 seconds (by default), the system will publish on the "PoolTopic" (hardcoded, see code) the following payload in Json format:<br />

-{"Tmp":818,"pH":321,"pHEr":0,"Orp":583,"OrpEr":0,"FilUpT":8995,"PhUpT":0,"ChlUpT":0,"IO":11,"IO2":0}
+{"Tmp":818,"pH":321,"PSI":56,"Orp":583,"FilUpT":8995,"PhUpT":0,"ChlUpT":0,"IO":11,"IO2":0}

 Tmp: measured Water temperature value in °C x100 (8.18°C in the above example payload)<br />
 pH: measured pH value x100 (3.21 in the above example payload)<br />
-PhEr/100: Ph PID regulation loop instantaneous error (0 in the above example payload)<br />
 Orp: measured Orp (aka Redox) value in mV (583mV in the above example payload)<br />
-OrpEr/100: Orp PID regulation loop instantaneous error (0 in the above example payload)<br />
+PSI: measured Water pressure value in bar x100 (0.56bar in the above example payload)<br />
 FiltUpT: current running time of Filtration pump in seconds (reset every 24h.
 8995secs in the above example payload)<br />
 PhUpT: current running time of Ph pump in seconds (reset every 24h.
 0secs in the above example payload)<br />
 ChlUpT: current running time of Chl pump in seconds (reset every 24h.
 0secs in the above example payload)<br />